top of page

 Stage Manager: (Singing) But, I call the cues.

-She approaches the critic, clipboard in hand.
 The critic is busy writing when the stage manager approaches.

 Stage Manager:(Spoken) We’re not open yet.